 Getting around Florida

-Getting around by car is easy, so you won’t have any problem doing road trips from Orlando.
+Rent a car.
+Some people like the flexibility a car provides during their vacation.
+For sure, you won’t have any problem doing road trips in Florida, because the roads are in good condition.
 For the ultimate in freedom, rent a car in Orlando and self-drive to all of these day trip destinations.
 (Check prices here.)

-For that reason, we’ve included some options for related things to do and day tours from Orlando whenever possible.
-We want to make it easier for you to navigate Florida and enjoy the state’s attractions and activities.
+Whichever way you travel, we want to make it easy for you to navigate Florida and enjoy the state’s attractions and activities.

 1. Wekiwa Springs State Park